 - Consider installing CCTV at your property.
 This is becoming more popular as costs reduce.
 The security systems can deter potential burglars, keeping your insurance premiums down.
 Domestic CCTV can be installed for as little as £50.

 - Always place the keys to your home well away from the door.
-Make sure the are hidden in a draw or at the side of your bed.
+Make sure they are hidden in a draw or at the side of your bed.
 This way they are easily accessible for you and your family if required in an emergency.
 Remember that potential intruders will be looking for the easiest method to gain access to your home.
-You don’t want them simply opening the letter box and having access to your Window lock keys because you have left them too close to the door or window.
+You don’t want them simply opening the letterbox and having access to your Window lock keys because you have left them too close to the door or window.

 - Fit blinds to windows.
 Venetian blinds or vertical blinds can act as a significant deterrent as they can be a noisy obstacle for burglars attempting to gain entry.
 This method will deter the burglar because if they can’t see what’s inside of your home, then they probably will not want to take the risk of coming away with nothing.
 This tip actually came from one of our local Police Community Support Officers.